govindrai/phase-0-handbook/pairing-in-phase-0.md

 Pairing over the internet has its unique issues.
 It is easy to misinterpret peoples intentions and tone when you do not have a full picture of their body language, technical issues can create added difficulties on understanding one another.
 Be aware of these issues and be proactive in combating them.

 Overcommunication is preferable when working remotely, especially when you are just starting to pair with someone.
-You can find out how they like to work and communicate as you go, but to start be overly expressive of your needs.
+You can find out how they like to work and communicate as you go, but to start, be overly expressive of your needs.
 It really helps to get things started on the right foot!

 Phase 0 is built to prepare you for working on site at DevBootcamp, but post DevBootcamp you may work at a job that is 100% remote and only communicate with people over the internet.
 These skills will put you in a great place to feel comfortable with jobs like this.